 It was so easy and calming to roll the clay into snakes and play around with different face ideas.
 I was focused on how the design would come about and wasn’t thinking about anything negative.
 Afterwards, I was thrilled with the design and couldn’t wait to share, which lifted my vibes.

-Even though I didn’t feel all the way better, I did feel grateful for my calming afternoon.
+I felt lifted and grateful for my calming afternoon.
 I was able to take a step back from what was bothering me, which always brings clarity.
 Plus, now I have a really stylish minimal clay planter.
 This simple craft is perfect for the next time you need a break, so let’s get to making!

 Supplies needed for minimal clay planter: